 Sorites comes from Ancient Greek and Latin meaning heap.
 This conundrum is another one of the paradoxical examples proposed in Ancient Greece.
 The problem can be narrowed down to the definition of the word ‘heap’.
 Surely a single grain is not a heap.
 However, would it also be wrong to call two grains of sand a heap?
 Does it matter if they’re stacked on top of each other or are scattered around?
 Pondering on piles of sand might seem irrelevant, but Sorites Paradox has a wider application as it can be applied to any number of attributes.

-We can probably all agree that putting a baby monitor in a baby’s room is perfectly normal and responsible behaviour.
+We can probably all agree that putting a baby monitor in your infant’s room is perfectly normal and responsible behaviour.
 We might also agree that doing the same thing to an 18-year-old is rather creepy.
-The real question is at what point in a child’s life does the responsible become Orwellian — and under what conditions?
+The real question is at what point in a child’s life does this responsible behaviour become Orwellian — and under what conditions?
 Where exactly is the cut-off point?

 3. Morton’s Fork: Justifying the Unjustifiable